ralulillo/open-payments/README.txt

-This repo contains some develoments performed for my master's thesis.
+This repo contains some develoments performed for my master's thesis "Design and implementation of an analytic system for Open Payments data".